 Mrs. Marshall's popular cookbooks with their exotic ice cream recipes and ice cream cone recipe served to create a huge demand for elegant ice cream desserts during the late-Victorian era.
 But, she earned her place in ice cream cone history with her famous custard cones.

-It's easy.
-Select an old fashioned ice cream cone recipe from Grandma's recipe collection and learn how to make your own wafer cones.
 These crispy, melt-in-your-mouth cones are perfect for serving your homemade ice creams in.
 Experiment with these old fashioned recipes and you could make ice cream cone history right in your very own kitchen.